Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Plain crackers or toast

-Dry foods such as crackers or toast are easy on the stomach.
-They may help absorb excess stomach acid and reduce nausea.
+Dry foods are gentle on the stomach and may help absorb excess acid, reducing nausea.

 • Bananas